Editor’s Note: Updated in 2025. Originally posted in 2018.

 DIY Content Marketing vs. Outsourcing

-In the 2022 Benchmarks report, the research also found almost three out of five (58%) manufacturers outsource at least one of their content marketing activities.
-Most of these organizations (59%) have small or one-person marketing/content marketing teams serving the entire organization.
+In the 2022 Benchmarks report, research revealed that nearly three out of five manufacturers (58%) outsourced at least one of their content marketing activities.
+The majority of these organizations (59%) operated with small or single-person marketing teams supporting the entire company — a trend that continues to hold true today.

-Most companies succeeding in content marketing today partner with a digital marketing agency that can bring a team of professional writers, editors, digital strategists, web developers, SEO specialists and more.
+Today’s most successful companies in content marketing often partner with a digital marketing agency, leveraging their expertise across a team of professional writers, editors, digital strategists, web developers, SEO specialists and more.

 Start Collaborating on Content Today